gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 the structure of an SCTP packet being sent or received when the Association has not reached the ENCRYPTED state yet.
 In this case only Control Chunks or ENCRYPT chunk can be handled.
+Only one ENCRYPT chunk can be sent in a SCTP packet.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3